-Before I start this article, I want to make it very clear I am NOT a nutritionist or an expert in the field of health.
-What I am is a 67 year old mother of five adult children who has recently lost about 15 pounds rather effortlessly, and I thought you might be interested in knowing how.
-So do your own due diligence on the internet and you will see that this method is being touted by various nutritional folks.
+Before I start this article, I want to make it clear that I am NOT a nutritionist or expert in the field of health.
+What I am is a 67 year old mother of five adult children who recently lost about 15 pounds rather effortlessly, and I thought you might be interested in knowing how.
+So do your own due diligence on the internet, and you will see that this method is being touted by various nutritional folks.

 Portion size took a big hit in the past century.

 Let’s start with a little history.
 In the 1960’s the fat consumption of the average person was about 45% and obesity was about 12%.
 Now in 2016, the fat consumption of the average person is about 33% and the obesity rate in America is around 50%.
 What has happened and why?